Susquehanna International Group

+The Susquehanna International Group (SIG) is an American privately held trading and technology firm founded in 1987 by a group of college friends, including Jeff Yass and Arthur Dantchik.
+It is headquartered in Bala Cynwyd, Pennsylvania.

-The Susquehanna International Group is a privately held global trading and technology firm.
-Susquehanna comprises a number of affiliated entities specializing in trading and proprietary investments in equities, fixed income, energy, commodity, index and derivative products, private equity and venture capital, research, customer trading and institutional sales.
+Susquehanna comprises a number of affiliated entities specializing in trading and proprietary investments in equities, fixed income, energy, commodity, index and derivative products, private equity and venture capital, prediction markets, research, customer trading, and institutional sales.

 Susquehanna is a specialist or designated primary market maker in approximately 600 equity options and 45 index options on the CBOE, AMEX, PHLX, and ISE, including equities such as Google, Goldman Sachs, JPMorgan Chase, GE, PepsiCo, and Microsoft, and indices such as Nasdaq and Russell 2000 options.

-The firm employs more than 3,000 people in offices across North America (New York City, Chicago, San Francisco, Philadelphia, Boston, Stamford), Australia (Sydney), Europe (Dublin, London) and Asia (Shanghai, Beijing, Hong Kong, Tokyo).
+The firm employs more than 3,000 people in offices in North America (New York City, Chicago, San Francisco, Philadelphia, Boston, Stamford), Australia (Sydney), Europe (Dublin, London) and Asia (Shanghai, Beijing, Hong Kong, Tokyo).